pipiscrew/timeline/health/gut.md

 -----

+## Alflorex leaflet

+Bifidobacterium 35624 culture was isolated from the **healthy human gut** and has been extensively characterised and tested by scientists, clinicians and gastroenterologists.
+It is backed by over 15 years of research and over 50 scientific publications.
+Strain belongs to the family of bacteria that are **passed** from mother to baby at **birth** and live naturally in the human gut.
+It passes through the digestive system and reaches the intestine alive.

-## What is the intestinal microbiota?
+### What is the intestinal microbiota?

 The intestinal microbiota (formerly known as "gut flora") is the totality of all microorganisms, especially bacteria and yeasts, in the intestine.
 Almost **100 billion microorganisms live in a natural balance in the intestine**.
 There are ten times more microorganisms in the human gut **than** there are cells in the human body.
 It has now been established that the intestinal microbiota plays an **important** role in maintaining human health, **particularly** in the area of the digestive system.
 The balance of the intestinal microbiota can be **disturbed** by various factors.
 The resulting **imbalance** in the intestinal flora is referred to as `dysbiosis`.
-This dysbiosis can adversely affect our health and digestive functions. source - probiotic alflorex leaflet
+This dysbiosis can adversely affect our health and digestive functions.

 * (IE) [PrecisionBiotics](https://www.precisionbiotics.com/) - official producer of alflorex (symbiosys is distro)
   * [UK Shop](https://www.precisionbiotics.co.uk/)